Thomas K. Finletter

 Thomas Knight Finletter (November 11, 1893 – April 24, 1980) was an American lawyer, politician, and statesman.

 Early life

 Finletter was born in Philadelphia, Pennsylvania, the son of Thomas Dickson Finletter and Helen Grill Finletter.
 He was the grandson of Thomas K. Finletter, for whom the Thomas K. Finletter School in Philadelphia is named.

 He took his early education at The Episcopal Academy in Philadelphia and graduated from the University of Pennsylvania with both Bachelor of Arts degree in 1915 and bachelor of laws in 1920.
 He also served as editor-in-chief of the University of Pennsylvania Law Review.
+In 1920, he married Gretchen Blaine Damrosch, daughter of the conductor Walter Damrosch and granddaughter of Secretary of State James G. Blaine.

 Career

 In World War I, he served with the 312th Field Artillery advancing to the rank of captain.
 He was admitted to the Pennsylvania bar in 1920 and the New York Bar in 1921.

 Finletter practiced law in New York until he began his government service in 1941, as a special assistant to Secretary of State Cordell Hull on international economic affairs.
 In 1943, he was appointed executive director and later deputy director of the Office of Foreign Economic Coordinator (OFEC).
 In this post, he was in charge of planning economic activities related to liberated areas and was in control of matters of foreign exchange and matters relating to the operations of the Alien Property Custodian.
 Finletter resigned his post in 1944, when the functions of OFEC were absorbed by the newly created Foreign Economic Administration.

 In 1945, Finletter acted as consultant at the United Nations Conference on International Organization at San Francisco.

 In the same year he was a cosigner of the "Declaration of the Dublin, N.H., Conference", a declaration on world peace issued by the Dublin Conference on World Peace.
 The declaration stated that the United Nations was inadequate to maintain world peace, and advocated a world federal government.

 He returned back to public service July 18, 1947, when President Harry S. Truman established a temporary, five-man commission that inquired into all phases of aviation and drafted the national air policy report.
 This commission was sometimes known as "The Finletter Commission".
 Finletter served as chairman of the Air Policy Commission which, on January 1, 1948, sent to the president the report entitled "Survival in the Air Age."

 Finletter was chief of the Economic Cooperation Administration's mission to the United Kingdom with headquarters in London, to which he had been appointed early in 1949.